-I was recently working with a client changing out and storing summer clothing for winter wear.
-It got me thinking about the pros and cons of this bi-annual to quarterly process and how it might be simplified.
+I was recently working with a client changing out seasonal clothing.
+We packed away summer clothing and brought winter wear out of storage.
+It got me thinking about the pros and cons of this process and how it might be simplified.

 - Some people find this an enjoyable process, particularly when you find hidden treasures that you have missed and discover that they still fit.

-- Storing clothes for next year, particularly if you have kids of varying ages, can help keep the costs down of buying new.
+- Storing clothes for next year, particularly if you have kids of varying ages, can help keep the costs down of buying new ones.

 - Let’s face it – the process can be a real ordeal.
 You’ve got to find a good chunk of time to complete the project.